 3. Promote community involvement, civic engagement, and service learning among ReadWriteServe stakeholders (students, families, schools, university, & communities).

-ReadWriteServe's Student-to-Student Programs bring UNC Charlotte college-students to partner schools and community organizations in the Charlotte region seeks to support and tutor K-12 students.
+ReadWriteServe's Programs bring UNC Charlotte's expertise and resources to collaborate with partner schools and community organizations in the Charlotte region seeks to support and tutor K-12 students.
 America Reads is a RWS program that places students in

 America Reads pairs work-study eligible college students in elementary school classrooms and, in some cases, after-school programs to support teaching and learning while also tutoring students in those settings who need some additoinal help.
 Tutors receive initial training and ongoing support to tutor struggling students in reading and writing.
 Local partners include Nathaniel Alexander Elementary School, Morehead K-8 STEM Academy, Hidden Valley Elementary and David Cox Road Elementary Schools in Charlotte Mecklenburg (CMS), the Firefly program at The Grove Presbyterian Church and The Charlotte Lab School in Uptown Charlotte.